ACADA RoboticsDocumentationROSRiderROS Drivers

 source devel/setup.bash

-To ensure that your system can find the necessary ROSDriver components, you’ll need to add the following line to your Bash configuration file:
+To ensure that your system can find the necessary ROSRider components, you’ll need to add the following line to your Bash configuration file:

-Once you’ve successfully installed the ROSDriver package and configured your environment, it’s time to bring the ROSRider board to life!
+Once you’ve successfully installed the ROSRider package and configured your environment, it’s time to bring the ROSRider board to life!
+Make sure you have sourced the setup script source devel/setup.bash either manually before running the command, or have permanently configured it in your .bashrc file.

 To launch the ROSRider node and establish communication between ROS and your ROSRider hardware, execute the following command in your terminal: